TrisSherliker/Linux-Minecraft-Server-Updater/README.md

  3. Run the script: `chmod +x upgrade.sh` and `./upgrade.sh`.
 Follow any prompts.
  4. Launch the server: `./launch-server`.

+Don't forget to update your launcher to match the version. for example: `flatpak update io.mrarm.mcpelauncher` (or as approproate for your launcher and installation method).

 ## Example output

 ```shell